developer-onizuka/gpu-operator2/README.md

 # GPU Operator with preinstalled driver in Host (the Case #2 below)

--One master node (No GPU machine)
+- One master node (No GPU machine)

--Two worker nodes (GPU machine and CPU machine)
+- Two worker nodes (GPU machine and CPU machine)

 https://youtu.be/NrjNibxd1rk